-- The Caligula: King Silverbirch.
-Husk somewhat subverts his trope - while he is obviously psychotic, most of his evil deeds are done for pragmatic purposes.
+- Husk somewhat subverts his trope; while he is obviously psychotic, most of his evil deeds are done for

-- Demythtification: The only 'magic' comes from the Heart, and only manifests itself in prophecies or riding stars for the most part.
+- Demythification: The only "magic" comes from the Heart, and only manifests itself in prophecies or riding stars for the most part.

-- Fantastic Racism: Silverbirch's island hates squirrels that are colored like Urchin, mainly because of a prophecy that one would bring down a ruler.
+- Silverbirch's island hates squirrels that are colored like Urchin, mainly because of a prophecy that one would bring down a ruler.

-- Love Makes You Crazy: The Heir of Mistmantle with the squirrel that began hallucinating and thought that Crispin and Cedar's daughter was hers and tried to leave the island with her because she thinks that Husk is still in power and will kill her like they did her real children.
+- Love Makes You Crazy: The Heir of Mistmantle, with the squirrel that begins hallucinating and thinks that Crispin and Cedar's daughter is hers.
+She tries to leave the island with her because she thinks that Husk is still in power, and will kill her like they did her real children.